youngprofessional/2014/README.md

 In order to facilitate the understanding, you should include code comments, software documentation, build scripts and test cases as you feel appropriate.

-You can choose any mainstream language and framework / library for the implementation (eg. Java, Javascript, C/C++ ...), only requirement is that the code compiles and runs according to the specification.‎ You may add other intermediate calculations, if needed.
+You can choose any mainstream language and framework / library for the implementation (eg. Java, Javascript, C/C++ ...), only requirement is that the code compiles and runs according to the specification.‎

-Implementations which hard-codes the order of calculations and check won't be accepted as a valid solution.
+Implementations which hard-codes the order of calculations and checks won't be accepted as a valid solution.

 You will have approx 1 week to provide a solution.
 You might submit partial solutions in case you think it can be evaluated.